-There’s no better way to end a day outside than being gathered around the campfire.
-While we’ve all spent many an evening sitting on the ground or balancing on a log, it’s hard to beat the pleasure and rejuvenation of sitting in a good camp chair.
+There’s no better way to end a day outside than to gather around the campfire.
+While we’ve all spent many an evening balancing on a log, it’s hard to beat the best camping chairs.
+That’s why our team has tested close to 50 over the last decade, and I’ve collected the top 14 on the market today in this guide.

-In order to find the best camping chairs, we’ve spent countless hours testing chairs in a variety of locations and weather conditions.
-From the wilds of the Desolation Wilderness to the swamps of Apalachicola, from birthday parties at the park to relaxing somewhere with a view, our testers have spent countless hours setting up, taking down, and, well, sitting.
+In order to find the best, we’ve spent countless hours testing chairs in a variety of locations and weather conditions.
+From the wilds of the Desolation Wilderness to the swamps of Apalachicola, from birthday parties at the park to relaxing somewhere with a view, we’ve spent countless hours setting up, taking down, and, well, sitting.

 Pros